 Applications are being built, shipped and updated at an increasingly fast pace.
 It’s a trend that has generated interest in solutions to facilitate this complex process.
 The result has been a flood of new methodologies and tools into the DevOps space.
 In this article, I will focus on two of these tools: Docker and Docker Compose.
 More specifically, using them on Linux to build an API in Flask.

 If you prefer working in the Windows environment, we’ve got you covered.
-Check out our Windows version of this article here.
+Check out our Docker for Windows version of this article.

 What is DevOps?